 We'd love to - it's another one of Aerende's USPs.
 Our packaging has been complicated and expensive to source but we feel confident in its environmental credentials.
-As you might expect, we have sourced everything from UK companies as close to our base in Hertfordshire as possible.
-Our tissue paper and tags are recycled and FSC certified (they come from The Green Stationary Company and Eco Craft).
-If you have been lucky enough to receive something from us, you’ll know everything comes wrapped in jute twine from Nutscene, which weaves in Scotland and sources in Bangladesh (we had a long chat with them about the conditions/set-up in Bangladesh and are happy with their account of their visit to where their jute is grown).
+As you might expect, we have sourced everything from UK companies and have tried to minimise processing, pollution and transport in as many ways as possible.
+Our tissue paper is unbleached and FSC certified (it comes from The Green Stationary Company) and our tags are printed in London using vegetable inks on FSC-certified paper, made in the Lake District by GF Smith.
+If you have been lucky enough to receive something from us, you’ll know everything comes wrapped in jute twine made by James Lever in Bolton.
 Our stickers and address labels were printed especially for us by Berkshire Labels, one of the only places in the country that can produce a truly biodegradable sticker with its non-toxic BioTak adhesive.

 To protect our items in the post we use crumpled recycled kraft paper and recycled cardboard.

-When products arrive with us in packaging that doesn’t comply with our aesthetic or environmental principles, we simply pass it on so that there is no wastage in the supply chain.
-Happily, a neighbour runs an online shop selling pre-loved gardenalia called EmberGate and we’re happy to see our second-hand packaging being reused for her products.
+When products arrive with us in packaging that doesn’t comply with our aesthetic or environmental principles, we simply pass it on so that there is no wastage in the supply chain or reuse it again and again as we send samples back and forth with our makers.
+We often receive donations of paper from local residents after moving and, happily, a neighbour runs an online shop selling pre-loved gardenalia called EmberGate – we donate surplus to her and are happy to see our second-hand packaging being reused for her products.

 We’re always looking for ways to limit the impact of our packaging while ensuring a premium feel.
 Do get in touch if you have an innovative or beautiful packaging product you think we should know about.